maneeshsit/cognitiveabilitieseval/README.md

 # cognitiveabilitieseval
-Cognitive Abilities (Mental capabilities for processing information) Verbal Comprehension

-Understanding and interpreting written or spoken words and sentences.
+Cognitive Abilities (Mental capabilities for processing information) Verbal Comprehension: Understanding and interpreting written or spoken words and sentences.

-Verbal Expression

-Communicating information and ideas clearly using words.
+Verbal Expression: Communicating information and ideas clearly using words.

 Numerical Ability